Oxeigns/Guard/README.md

 # Master Guardian Bot

 Master Guardian Bot is a powerful, modular, and production-ready Telegram security bot built using Python and Pyrogram.
-It is designed to manage and moderate groups and channels with precision.
+It manages and moderates groups and channels with precision and stores data in MongoDB.

 Key features include: